Hanabi-Live/hanabi-live/docs/FEATURES.md

 * If time runs out for any player, the game immediately ends and a score of 0 will be given.
 * In non-timed games, there is an option to show the timers anyway.
 They will count up instead of down to show how long each player is taking.

+#### Speedruns

+* Each game has the option to be created as a speedrun.
+Speedruns are where players attempt to beat the game as fast as possible (as a special challenge).
+The best speedrun times are tracked on the [Speedrun.com leaderboards](https://www.speedrun.com/hanabi).
+* In a speedrun, the controls work differently and are optimized for faster play:
+  * Left-clicking on a card in your hand will play it.
+  * Right-clicking on a card in your hand hand will discard it.
+  * Left-clicking on a card in your teammate's hand will give it a color clue.
+  * Right-clicking on a card in your teammate's hand will give it a number clue.
+  * Empathy can still be used by Ctrl + Left-clicking.
+* Speedrunning games will not count towards your statistics.
+* If this mode is enabled, then the "Timed" option will be disabled.

 #### Bottom Deck Blind Plays

 * Each game has the option to allow a special "house" rule.